-You may withdraw consent at any time by using the form available via the Data Subject Request page on this website (https://www.sai360.com/data-subject-requests), or contacting our Data Protection Officer using the contact details below:
+You may withdraw consent at any time by contacting our Data Protection Officer via email: [email protected]

 In other cases, our interfaces (e.g., an email footer) will provide an option for withdrawing consent.

-We may also disclose all of the categories of personal information that we collect to third parties who work with us in our business to provide, promote or improve the products or services you have requested or are interested in, such as:
+We may also disclose all of the categories of personal information that we collect to third parties who work with us in our business to provide, promote or improve the products or services you have requested or are interested in, process payments, perform statistical analysis, protect against potential fraud, or perform any other functions consistent with the operation of the Services, such as:

-- our affiliated organisations in the countries set out below.
+- our affiliated organizations in the countries set out below;

-- analytics and search engine providers that assist us in the improvement and optimisation of our websites; or
+- analytics and search engine providers that assist us in the improvement and optimization of our websites; or

 We may disclose your personal information to third parties: